harness/developer-hub/tutorials/self-managed-enterprise-edition/use-self-managed-minio-object-storage.md

 5. Attach an additional disk to the VM.

-### Set up the Nginx LoadBalancer
+### Set up the Nginx load balancer

-Next, set up the Nginx LoadBalancer.
+Next, set up the Nginx load balancer.

-To set up the Nginx LoadBalancer, do the following:
+To set up the Nginx load balancer, do the following:

 1. SSH into the Nginx VM, and install Nginx.
 For installation instructions, go to [Linux packages](https://nginx.org/en/linux_packages.html#Debian) in the Nginx documentation.